MarkLester10/MarkLester10/README.md

 [Mark Lester | Website][website]

-## I'm a Student and Aspiring Full-Stack Developer!
+## I'm a freelance Full-Stack Web Developer!

-- 🔭 Right I'm working with an E-commerce/Reservation Website for small business and at the same time I'm also working on a multi-vendor e-commerce project.
-- 🌱 I keep learning Laravel, Vue Js, and React and keep exploring them because I find myself using these Tech Stack in the future.
+- 🌱 I used Laravel, Vue Js, Tailwind CSS & bootsrap as my tech stack and keep exploring them because I find myself using these Tech Stack in the future.
 I enjoyed working with these web technologies because I feel like more productive and efficient.
 I also enjoyed working with Livewire because of its fast integration and for quick UI interactivity without leaving the backend.
-- 🎯 As a student, I'm very focused right now on developing my career.
-I'm a proactive, career-driven, and motivated person.
+- 🎯 As a graduating student, I'm very focused on developing my career.
+Right now, I'm looking for internship ❤️
 - 👯 I have experience in working with experienced IT professionals for a multi-vendor e-commerce project.
 - 🥅 2021 Goals:
   - Explore other Stack.